WilliamQf-AI/QCefWidget/README.md

 For the host window of QWebView, the `Qt::WA_DeleteOnClose` attribute cannot be set, and for the top-level host window of QWebView, additional processing of the QCloseEvent event is required.

 See the example program for details.

+## Sponsor
+Thank you for using this project.
+It would be a great pleasure for me if this project can be of help to you.

+**You can go to my Github [homepage](https://github.com/winsoft666) to make a donation.**